AlexPHorta/nsew-keyboard/README.md

 NSEW Virtual Keyboard
 =====================

-*NSEW* is a virtual keyboard designed for text insertion via remote control directional keys (up, right, down, left and enter) or a numpad.
+*NSEW* is a virtual keyboard designed for text insertion via remote control directional keys (_up_, _right_, _down_, _left_ and _enter_) or a numpad.
 The normal keyboard layout (a retangular box) is clumsy when used with this kind of device or in these specific conditions.

 *NSEW* tries to solve this situation minimizing the number of strokes needed to select a specific character, in accordance with the common letter frequency of the English language (for now, other languages will be added soon).